 - empirical methods from HCI, with a focus on mixed methods for data analysis

-- to design and evaluate technologies, and think of them in the context of our lives.
+- to think of technologies in the context of our lives.

 - Introduction to Scientific Working